-Drug Misuse and Dependence Reference to ICD10 F11 - F19 inclusive is relevant Group 1 Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Cannabis The prescribed use of medicinal cannabis at therapeutic doses (MIMS/BNF/PIL), without evidence of impairment, does not amount to misuse/ dependence for licensing purposes (although clinically dependence may exist): Just as there are legal limits for alcohol when driving, there are also (as of April 2017) legal limits for cannabis, cocaine and heroin.
-Persistent use of or dependence on these substances, confirmed by medical enquiry: Not permitted to drive until a minimum 3 month period free of such use has been attained.
+Drug Misuse and Dependence Reference to ICD10 F11 - F19 inclusive is relevant on these substances, confirmed by medical enquiry: Not permitted to drive until a minimum 3 month period a minimum 3 month period free of such use has been attained.
 Independent medical assessment and drug screen may be required.
 There should be no evidence of continuing use of illicit substances.

+Cannabis

+The prescribed use of medicinal cannabis at therapeutic doses (MIMS/BNF/PIL), without evidence of impairment, does not amount to misuse/ dependence for licensing purposes (although clinically dependence may exist): Just as there are legal limits for alcohol when driving, there are also (as of April 2017) legal limits for cannabis, cocaine and heroin.

-Driver should notify NDLS.
-Persistent use of or dependence on these substances, confirmed by medical enquiry: Not permitted to drive until a minimum 1 year period free of such use has been attained.
+on these substances, confirmed by medical enquiry:

+Not permitted to drive until a minimum 1 year period free of such use has been attained.
 Specialist medical assessment (including accredited Level 2 trained GP) and drug screen may be required.
 There should be no evidence of continuing use of illicit substances.

-Driver should notify NDLS.
-Cocaine, Amphetamines, Methamphetamine Ecstasy, ketamine & other psychoactive substances, including LSD and hallucinogens, psychoactive substances (Head shop products): just as there are legal limits for alcohol when driving, there are also (as of April 2017) legal limits for cannabis, cocaine and heroin Persistent use of or dependence on these substances, confirmed by medical enquiry: Not permitted to drive until a minimum 6 month period free of such use has been attained.
+Cocaine, Amphetamines, Methamphetamine

+Ecstasy, ketamine & other psychoactive substances, including LSD and hallucinogens, psychoactive substances (Head shop products): just as there are legal limits for alcohol when driving, there are also (as of April 2017) legal limits for cannabis, cocaine and heroin.

+on these substances, confirmed by medical enquiry: Not permitted to drive until a minimum 6 month period free of such use has been attained.
 Independent medical assessment and drug screen may be required.
 There should be no evidence of continuing use of illicit substances.

-Driver should notify NDLS.
-Persistent use of or dependence on these substances, confirmed by medical enquiry: Not permitted to drive until a minimum 1 year period free of such use has been attained.
+on these substances, confirmed by medical enquiry:

+Not permitted to drive until a minimum 1 year period free of such use has been attained.
 Specialist medical assessment (including accredited Level 2 trained GP) and drug screen may be required.
 There should be no evidence of continuing use of illicit substances.
-Driver should notify NDLS.